redshrimp0310/redshrimp0310.github.io/_posts/2021-12-22-JavaScript.md

 * Function in JavaScript is called first class object due to the following reasons:

-  1.Can be created by literal.
+*Can be created by literal.*
-  2.Can be assigned to variable, element of array, and property of object.
+*Can be assigned to variable, element of array, and property of object.*

 ![JS](/img/JavaScript/JS2/2021-12-22-JS2-11.jpg)

-  3.Can be used as an argument of function.
+*Can be used as an argument of function.*

 ![JS](/img/JavaScript/JS2/2021-12-22-JS2-12.jpg)

-  4.Can be used as a return value of function.
+*Can be used as a return value of function.*

 ![JS](/img/JavaScript/JS2/2021-12-22-JS2-13.jpg)

-  5.Property can be created and assigned dynamically.
+*Property can be created and assigned dynamically.*

 * There are additional standard properties defined into a function object such as arguments, caller, lengh, etc.